North-West-Wind/cls/README.md

 - `pulseaudio` / `pipewire-pulse`

 ### Setup
 This soundboard is a very bare-bones program.
-It is not user-friendly at all, so I'll run you down on how to set it up.
+It is built to fit my existing streaming configuration, so I'll run you down on how to set it up.

-First of all, this program creates a null-sink from PulseAudio that is called `cls`.
+First of all, this program creates a null-sink from PulseAudio that is called `cls`, and all sounds are played into this sink.
 If you want the sound to be played somewhere, you'll have to load a few modules.

 #### To Mic
 Redirecting the sink to a source is unreasonably complicated.
 I wish there was a single module that does it all.